A BluesWax Reprint

 doesn't bother me at all!

-those endeavors.
-As a performer and as a music fan I would never
+to those endeavors.
+As a performer and as a music fan I would

-want to limit my enjoyment of music to just one or a few categories.
+never want to limit my enjoyment of music to just one or a few

+categories.
 Good music is good music, right?
-Astor Piazzolla was just as soulful
+Astor Piazzolla was

 BW: I think that Powerhouse was one of the 1970’s

-called Crawlin’ King Snake.
-That included Jim Thackery on
+Band called Crawlin’ King Snake.
+That included Jim Thackery

-harmonica, John Curlin on bass, and Richard Murray on drums.
-I was
+on harmonica, John Curlin on bass, and Richard Murray on drums.

-not really aware of these guys and had left for Boston after I graduated
+I was not really aware of these guys and had left for Boston after

-from high school in 1971 and eventually played with James Montgomery.
+I graduated from high school in 1971 and eventually played with

-remained in Washington and soon formed the Nighthawks with Mark
+Washington and soon formed the Nighthawks with Mark Wenner.

 So Powerhouse started out as a Chicago Blues quintet.
 Eventually